Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 Process Considerations:

 • Non-Wisconsin Residents may be responsible for filing non-resident taxes for Wisconsin and resident taxes in the state in which they legally reside.
-If the employee works in one of the following states, the employee can have wages reported to CA, IA, IL, MA, MI, MN, NC, VA or WI.
+If the employee works in AZ, CA, CT, GA, IA, ID, IL, LA, MA, ME, MI, MN, MT, NC, NE, SC, UT or VA, the employee can have wages reported to that state.

 • Wisconsin currently has reciprocity agreements with four states: Illinois, Indiana, Kentucky, and Michigan.
 These agreements state, in general, that residents of these states will be taxed on personal service income by their home state, rather than by Wisconsin.